 As the GasBuddy chart shows, crude oil and gasoline prices tend to shift up and down throughout the year, regardless of the long-term price trend.

-They typically peak during the spring and early summer when more motorists are hitting the road for vacations.
+They typically peak during the spring and early summer, right around Memorial Day, when more motorists are hitting the road for vacations.
 When autumn comes around, demand drops again and prices fall.

 However, seasonal changes in the price of gasoline also depend partly on refining processes.